 Our paper is the first to explore the role of historical ethnic borders on non-civil conflict in Africa, contributing to various strands of literature.
 First, we contribute to the literature on the determinants of conflict in Africa, exploring a largely overlooked and highly prevalent type of conflict and identifying a novel source of conflict.
-Second, we add to the literature on the role of borders for economic and political outcomes, which has mainly focused on the role of contemporary national borders (Miguel, 2004; Bubb, 2013; Aker et al., 2014; McCauley and Posner, 2015; Michalopoulos and Papaioannou, 2013a, 2016), and has largely ignored the role of internal borders and their role on conflict.
-Third, we also contribute to a large literature (mostly in political science based on qualitative analyses and case studies) documenting the importance of competition over land as a catalyst of conflict (Fearon and Laitin, 2011; Boone, 2017; Acemoglu et al., 2017; Berman et al., 2019).
-Fourth, we add to the literature on the effect of cultural differences (Alesina and La Ferrara, 2005; Spolaore and Wacziarg, 2016; Desmet et al., 2017; Ray and Esteban, 2017).
-Fifth, we also contribute to a fruitful research agenda that studies the geographic patterns of within-country conflict, which has focused on the effects of price, climate and resource shocks (Berman and Couttenier, 2015; Berman et al., 2017; Harari and Ferrara, 2018).
-Sixth, we contribute to the literature on the interaction of ethnicity and landownership in Africa (Bubb, 2013; Boone and Nyeme, 2015).
-Seventh, our work adds to the literature on the historical drivers of contemporary conflict.
+In particular, our work adds to the literature on the historical drivers of contemporary conflict, including a recent literature on the role of deep-rooted ethnic characteristics (Arbath et al., 2020; Moscona et al., 2020; McGuirk and Nunn, 2020).
+Second, we add to the literature on the role of borders for economic and political outcomes, which has mainly focused on contemporary national borders (Miguel, 2004; Bubb, 2013; Aker et al., 2014; McCauley and Posner, 2015; Michalopoulos and Papaioannou, 2013a, 2016), and has largely ignored internal borders and their effect on conflict.
+Third, we also contribute to a large literature (mostly in political science based on qualitative analyses and case studies) documenting the importance of competition over land as a catalyst of conflict (Fearon and Laitin, 2011; Boone, 2017; Acemoglu et al., 2020; Berman et al., 2019).
+Fourth, we add to the literature on the effects of cultural differences on economic and political outcomes (Alesina and La Ferrara, 2005; Spolaore and Wacziarg, 2016; Desmet et al., 2017; Ray and Esteban, 2017).
+Fifth, we also contribute to a fruitful research agenda that studies the geographic patterns of within-country conflict, which has focused on the effects of price, climate, and resource shocks (Berman and Couttenier, 2015; Berman et al., 2017; Harari and Ferrara, 2018).
 Finally, we contribute to the growing literature on the deep-determinants of economic development and the persistent effects of historical institutions (Diamond, 1997; Acemoglu et al., 2005; Galor and Özak, 2016; Guiso et al., 2009; Nunn and Wantchekon, 2011).